jeremenichelli/jeremias.codes/src/writing/index.md

 title: Writing
 type: writing
 excerpt: I often turn my thoughts and experiences into articles.
 Check out them all out here, from the early days of blogging until now.
-tag_line: Do you want me to write for your publication?
-Click [here](mailto:jmenichelli@gmail.com) to contact me via email.
+tag_line: Are you looking for a guest writer?
+Click [here](mailto:jmenichelli@gmail.com) to contact me.
 ---

 <div class="section section__with-divider">